-The SAM3S embeds a voltage regulator that is managed by the Supply Controller.
+The SAM3S8/SD8 embeds a voltage regulator that is managed by the Supply Controller.

-This internal regulator is intended to supply the internal core of SAM3S.
-It features two different operating modes:
+This internal regulator is designed to supply the internal core of SAM3S8/SD8.
+It features two operating modes:

 - In Normal mode, the voltage regulator consumes less than 700 μA static current and draws 80 mA of output current.
 Internal adaptive biasing adjusts the regulator quiescent current depending on the required load current.
 In Wait Mode quiescent current is only 7 μA. - In Backup mode, the voltage regulator consumes less than 1 μ A while its output (VDDOUT) is driven internally to GND.
-The default output voltage is 1.80V and the start-up time to reach Normal mode is inferior to 100 μ s.
+The default output voltage is 1.80V and the start-up time to reach Normal mode is less than 100 μ s.

-For adequate input and output power supply decoupling/bypassing, refer to the Voltage Regulator section in the Electrical Characteristics section of the datasheet.
+For adequate input and output power supply decoupling/bypassing, refer to the "Voltage Regulator" section in the "Electrical Characteristics" section of the datasheet.